 Cynthia Lavoie is currently President and Chief Investment Officer of CCRM Enterprises Ltd., responsible for the investment portfolio.
-As a Managing Director of AllosteRx Capital, an early-stage venture capital firm she co-founded in 2018, Cynthia is leading the fundraising activities for the AllosteRx CCRM Advanced Therapies Fund I, with CCRM as strategic partner.
+Cynthia is also a Managing Director of AllosteRx Capital, an early-stage venture capital firm she co-founded in 2018.
 Cynthia is currently co-founder and board director of Delta TpX, an immune-oncology spin-off from UT Austin and is a board director at Fibrocor Therapeutics, a fibrosis company in Toronto.

 As a seasoned investment professional with 18 years in venture capital, Cynthia has successfully sourced investments, secured financings, negotiated terms, and provided leadership through partnerships, public listings and M&A. Her expertise includes creating companies de novo and leading investments into companies developing therapeutics, medical devices and diagnostic tools.
 Cynthia has taken active roles on boards of companies located in Canada and the US from start-up to revenue-generating stages.
 These include Acer Therapeutics (NASDAQ: ACER), Cytochroma (acquired by OPKO Health), VisualSonics (acquired by SonoSite, now FujiFilm SonoSite), and Trillium Therapeutics (NASDAQ: TRIL).